kaaproject/kaa/doc/Tutorials/device-integration/connecting-node-red-to-kaa/index.md

 * TOC
 {:toc}

-In this tutorial, we will look at how to send data to the Kaa platform using Node-RED (a flow-based development tool for visual programming).
+In this tutorial, we will look at how to send data to the Kaa platform by using Node-RED, which is a flow-based development tool for visual programming.
-You will learn how to create a digital twin of your Node-RED device, connect it, submit some telemetry and view it in the Kaa web interface.
+You will learn how to create a digital twin of your Node-RED device, connect the device to Kaa, submit some telemetry and view it in the Kaa web interface.

 ## Overview

 We will be using [Node-RED][Node-RED] installed on a Raspberry Pi.
-However, in your case Node-RED can be installed **anywhere** - on a local machine, on other than Raspberry Pi device, in the cloud, etc.
+However, in your case Node-RED can be installed **anywhere** - on a local machine, on some other device instead of Raspberry Pi, in the cloud, etc.
 Our device will represent an [endpoint][endpoint] in the Kaa platform and report temperature, humidity, and air pressure.
 Also, we will interact with the Kaa [Web Dashboard][WD] to create a digital twin of the Raspberry Pi and view telemetry data.